kexa-io/Kexa/documentation/Documentation-Kexa.md

 - Use as a block:
   You can insert the name of your variable preceded by "<<: *", anywhere you'd put a key.
-  In this example, we variabilize the "applied and level" section to define groups and their level of importance.
+  In this example, we variabilize the `applied` and `level` sections to define groups and their level of importance.
   Another possible example is the notifications section, to variabilize the recipients.

   ```yaml